MatheusHMafra/CustomDiscCreator/README.md

 ## 📝 License

-This project is under the MIT license.
+This project is under the AGPL-3.0 license.
 See the LICENSE file for more details.

+---
+---

 # Custom Disc Creator - PT-BR